tomas-osswald/switch_2020_g3/docs/US120_CreateFamilyCashAccount.md

-actor "FamilyAdministrator" as familyAdmin participant ": UI" as UI participant ": CreateFamilyCash\nAccountController" as controller participant ": FFMApplication" as app participant ": familyService : FamilyService" as famSer participant "aFamily : Family" as family
+actor "FamilyAdministrator" as familyAdmin participant ": UI" as UI participant ": CreateFamilyCash\nAccountController" as controller participant ": Application" as app participant ": familyService : FamilyService" as famSer participant "aFamily : Family" as family